Revealing hidden physical nonclassicality with nonnegative polynomials

 This argument pertains to the standard methods for detecting nonclassicality by SOS ~\cite{PhysRevLett.94.153601} and by moment matrices developed in parallel~\cite{PhysRevA.72.043808,PhysRevA.71.011802, Richter2003, PhysRevLett.89.283601}.
-The latter amounts to measuring a matrix of observables constructed in a specific way, of which negative eigenvalues indicate nonclassicality; see Appendix \ref{app:harmonic} for a recap.
+The latter amounts to measuring a matrix of observables constructed in a specific way, of which negative eigenvalues indicate nonclassicality~\cite[App.~C]{supplements_arxiv}.

-However, any experimental design contains a finite number of measurement settings, and typically not all expectation values of witnesses $\mean{W}_\rho$ but only a subset thereof can be estimated with high accuracy~\cite{short_observation_1983, PhysRevA.78.021804, PhysRevLett.120.253602, Sperling2015, Andersen2016, PhysRevA.92.011801}.
-Indeed, moments $\mean{{a^{\dagger {k}}} a^l}$ are abundant for high $k$ and $l$ and their estimate requires more measurement settings~\cite{PhysRevA.72.043808}.
-We show below that to optimally exploit the available limited data, nonnegative polynomials that are not SOS are essential.
+However, any experimental design contains a finite number of measurement settings, and not all expectation values of witnesses $\mean{W}_\rho$ but only a subset thereof can be estimated with high accuracy~\cite{short_observation_1983, PhysRevA.78.021804, PhysRevLett.120.253602, Sperling2015, Andersen2016, PhysRevA.92.011801}.
+Indeed, moments $\mean{{a^{\dagger {k}}} a^l}$ are hard to obtain for high $k$ and $l$ due to the number of measurement settings that rises with the degree $k+l$~\cite{PhysRevA.72.043808}.
+In this work, we show how to optimally exploit the data of a fixed polynomial degree to detect nonclassicality.
+This is achieved by accessing all nonnegative polynomials of the respective degree and thus going beyond the SOS approximation introduced in Ref~\cite{PhysRevLett.94.153601}.